argoproj/argo-cd/docs/operator-manual/app-any-namespace.md

 ## Introduction

-As of version 2.5, Argo CD supports managing `Application` resources in namespaces other than the control plane's namespace (which is usally `argocd`), but this feature has to be explicitly enabled and configured appropriately.
+As of version 2.5, Argo CD supports managing `Application` resources in namespaces other than the control plane's namespace (which is usually `argocd`), but this feature has to be explicitly enabled and configured appropriately.

 Argo CD administrators can define a certain set of namespaces where `Application` resources may be created, updated and reconciled in.
 However, applications in these additional namespaces will only be allowed to use certain `AppProjects`, as configured by the Argo CD administrators.
 This allows ordinary Argo CD users (e.g. application teams) to use patterns like declarative management of `Application` resources, implementing app-of-apps and others without the risk of a privilege escalation through usage of other `AppProjects` that would exceed the permissions granted to the application teams.

 Some manual steps will need to be performed by the Argo CD administrator in order to enable this feature.

 !!! note
     This feature is considered beta as of now.
 Some of the implementation details may change over the course of time until it is promoted to a stable status.
-We will be happy about early adopters and to receive bug reports and feedback.
+We will be happy if early adopters use this feature and provide us with bug reports and feedback.

 ## Prerequisites